Guide To Visiting Santorini With Kids

 Skip the boat trip

 I wouldn’t advise going on the boat cruise around the lagoon with young children for safety reasons.
-There’s also the option to climb the volcanic island in the caldera, Nea Kameni, but again, I would only go with older children.
+If you have older children then go for it.
+There’s the option to climb the volcanic island in the caldera, Nea Kameni as well

 Enjoy the views and sunsets